The Best Albums of 2025

 The Armed

 Bankrupt moralism.
 Cultish partisanism.
 Mindless consumption of unreality.
-Merciless grift.
-The Armed see our troubling trajectory, and with THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED, the band’s sixth album, they don’t merely whisper their discontent; they detonate it.
-This is a statement of warning and condemnation, delivered with feverish intensity across 11 tracks of blistering, frenetic noise-rock.
-Think “A Hard Rain’s A-Gonna Fall,” only with a vitriolic urgency amplified to eleven, because the rain is falling NOW.
+The Armed see a troubling trajectory, and on THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED, their discontent is deafening.
+The band's sixth album is a warning and condemnation, delivered with feverish intensity across 11 tracks of blistering, frenetic noise-rock.
+Think “A Hard Rain’s A-Gonna Fall" with a vitriolic urgency amplified to eleven, because the rain is falling NOW.
 The flood is on.

 The promotional material for the album’s release heralded it as “an unfiltered expression of Weltschmerz, the German term describing the anguish of the world’s reality versus our idealized visions of what it should be.”
 Whether confronting societal numbness (“Broken Mirror” skewers hypocrisy and performative patriotism, through snarling vocals by Moe Kazra of Prostitute) or personal desperation, The Armed don’t just want you to listen.
 They demand you confront the dispiriting reality head-on.

 On THE FUTURE IS HERE…, hope is undermined, and beauty is continuously betrayed by brutality.
 Urgent defiance is all that remains.
-“Don’t let it make you go numb / Don’t let it dull your compassion,” Wolski pleads on the closing track “A More Perfect Design.”
+“Don’t let it make you go numb / Don’t let it dull your compassion,” Tony Wolski pleads on the closing track, “A More Perfect Design.”
 In an era where mass despair is casually and sleepily consumed like your daily latte, that defiance — unfiltered, ragged, and uncompromising — is its own kind of salvation and a desperate plea to wake up.
 Here, The Armed remind us that, now especially, there is no more critical act and no time to wait.

 Other Albums I Liked